boss-kat/ISAM-Cookbook/README.md

 The playbook is able to create ISAM appliance on the VMWare Fusion platform.
 For other platforms it is required that appliance will have an ip address defined for their LMI.
 This may mean that appliances have had their initial setup done with license acceptance.

-To eliminate appliance creation at the playbook running please comment the "- include: common/create_vm.yaml" line in the mmfademo.yml file.
+To eliminate appliance VM creation at the playbook running please comment the "- include: common/create_vm.yaml" line in the mmfademo.yml file.

 If you have a Docker environment you may also download the isam-ansible docker image which takes care of all the pre-requisites, details please refer to  https://hub.docker.com/r/mludocker/isam-ansible/ .